klausman/lib_users/README.md

 Starting with lib_users 0.8, the `-i` and `-I` command line options can be used to supply additional to-be-ignored patterns and static strings.

+## Bugs

+There is currently one known bug that I don't have a simple solution for: when executing the tests, the test machinery patches the write() methods of sys.stderr and sys.stdout to capture program output.
+This works fin on Python 3.4 and 3.5, but fails on 2.7 due to those methods being read-only.
+Patches to fix this problem are welcome.

 ## License

 This program is released under the GPL-2, which is included in distributions